-Implementation TYPO3\Neos\ViewHelpers\Uri\NodeViewHelper
+Implementation Neos\Neos\ViewHelpers\Uri\NodeViewHelper

-- node (mixed, optional): A node object or a string node path (absolute or relative) or NULL to resolve the current document node - format (string, optional): Format to use for the URL, for example "html" or "json - absolute (boolean, optional): If set, an absolute URI is rendered - arguments (array, optional): Additional arguments to be passed to the UriBuilder (for example pagination parameters) - section (string, optional) - addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
-Only active if addQueryString = TRUE - baseNodeName (string, optional): The name of the base node inside the TypoScript context to use for the ContentContext or resolving relative paths - resolveShortcuts (boolean, optional): INTERNAL Parameter if FALSE, shortcuts are not redirected to their target.
+- node (mixed, optional): A node object, a string node path (absolute or relative), a string node://-uri or NULL - format (string, optional): Format to use for the URL, for example "html" or "json - absolute (boolean, optional): If set, an absolute URI is rendered - arguments (array, optional): Additional arguments to be passed to the UriBuilder (for example pagination parameters) - section (string, optional) - addQueryString (boolean, optional): If set, the current query parameters will be kept in the URI - argumentsToBeExcludedFromQueryString (array, optional): arguments to be removed from the URI.
+Only active if \$addQueryString = TRUE - baseNodeName (string, optional): The name of the base node inside the Fusion context to use for the ContentContext or resolving relative paths - resolveShortcuts (boolean, optional): INTERNAL Parameter if FALSE, shortcuts are not redirected to their target.
 Only needed on rare backend occasions when we want to link to the shortcut itself.